 Cannabis Production, Sales and Use

-Cannabis retail store rezoning applications will be accepted starting October 22, 2018.
-Please be aware, however, that before an application will be accepted, a pre-application meeting with staff is required.
-A pre-application can be scheduled anytime by contacting the Current Planning Section at 250-755-4429.
+Cannabis retail store rezoning applications are being accepted; however, please be aware that before an application can be accepted, a pre-application meeting with staff is required.
+A pre-application meeting can be scheduled anytime by contacting the Current Planning Section at 250-755-4429.

 Cannabis Retail in Nanaimo